 *If you have questions, concerns, or need assistance please feel free to contact us at firstname.lastname@example.org

 WAGS PR has many projects set in motion.
 If you have an interest in being in service and helping our communities see NA as a viable method of recovery from active addiction, we would love to have you on our committee.
 There is no clean time requirement to work with Public Relations, as we have many different things any member of NA could do.
-Please come to our subcommittee meeting and state your willingness!
+Please come to our subcommittee meeting on the 2nd Sunday of each month and state your willingness!